Back to Blog

 Getting to bp pulse LIVE: Complete Transport Guide

-Navigating your way to bp pulse LIVE for the André Rieu concert on Saturday, 19 September 2026, is straightforward thanks to Birmingham’s excellent transport network.
+Navigating your way to bp pulse LIVE for André Rieu’s spectacular Birmingham performance is a breeze, thanks to the city’s excellent transport infrastructure.

-Early Arrival: For a concert of this magnitude, arriving at least 1.5 to 2 hours before the advertised start time is highly recommended.
-This allows ample time for parking, navigating security, finding your seats, and soaking in the pre-show atmosphere without feeling rushed.
-There are designated waiting areas outside the venue.
+Early Arrival: For a stress-free experience, especially with André Rieu’s grand productions, we recommend arriving at least 60-90 minutes before the advertised start time.
+This allows ample time to navigate security, find your seats, and soak in the pre-show atmosphere without rushing.
+There are usually designated waiting areas inside the venue lobby.

 Food, Drink & Local Recommendations

-Birmingham city centre offers a vibrant culinary scene to complement your André Rieu experience at bp pulse LIVE.
+Birmingham’s vibrant culinary scene offers plenty of delicious options to complement your André Rieu experience at bp pulse LIVE.

 Where to Stay in Birmingham